ahnchive/ahnchive.github.io/index.md

 ---

 ##### ABOUT
-I'm a Cognitive Science PhD student in Dr. [Greg Zelinsky](https://you.stonybrook.edu/zelinsky/who-we-are/){:target="_blank"}'s lab at Stony Brook University.
-I also frequently collaborate with the CV lab with Dr. [Dimitris Samaras](https://www3.cs.stonybrook.edu/~samaras/){:target="_blank"} and Dr. [Minh Hoai Nguyen](https://www3.cs.stonybrook.edu/~minhhoai/){:target="_blank"}.
-I completed my MA and BA at Seoul National University, where I studied the computational modeling of eye-movements with Dr. Sungryong Koh.
+I'm a postdoc working at [Doris Tsao](https://tsaolab.berkeley.edu/){:target="_blank"}'s lab at UC Berkeley.
+I did my PhD with Dr.[Greg Zelinsky](https://you.stonybrook.edu/zelinsky/who-we-are/){:target="_blank"} at Stony Brook University.
+I also frequently collaborate with the Computer Vision lab with Dr. [Dimitris Samaras](https://www3.cs.stonybrook.edu/~samaras/){:target="_blank"} and Dr. [Minh Hoai Nguyen](https://www3.cs.stonybrook.edu/~minhhoai/){:target="_blank"}.
+Before that, I did my MA and BA at Seoul National University, and studied the computational omdeling of eye-movements with Dr. Sungryong Koh.
 I’m broadly interested in understanding how humans can obtain stable but flexible representations of their visual environment.
-I’m currently exploring the use of generative models to explain human object-based attention.
+I’m currently exploring the use of generative models to explain human object-based perception and attention, and understanding how the brain accomplishes this.
 In my free time, I write for [animated film](https://jinukchoi.com/hairuniverse)!

 <br/>

 ##### RECENT NEWS

+I'm co-organizing the ['Using Deep Networks to Re-imagine Object-based Attention and Perception'](https://www.visionsciences.org/symposia/?sym=21){:target="_blank"} symposium at VSS 2024.
+We will discuss topics ranging from classic object-based attention theories and recent neural and behavioral data to new deep learning models for better understanding how the visual system forms meaningful, coherent object percepts.

+I'm moving to UC Berkeley to start a new postdoc position at Doris Tsao's lab in 2024.
+I'm excited to begin a new journey studying monkey brain!

+The 3D [animated film](https://jinukchoi.com/hairuniverse) I participated as a writer won the Jury's Special Award at SIGGRAPH Asia 2023!
+Huge congratulations to our amazing director, Jinuk!

 I am honored to receive the 2023 APA Disseration Research Award!